sduchesneau/puppet-puppet/README.markdown

 - *master*
   Boolean, false by default.
 If true, the node will be configured as a puppetmaster.

+- *manage_service*
+  Boolean, true by default.
+If you set it to false, the proper service (apache2 or puppetmaster) will not be declared and managed by this module.
+It is useful in case of conflict with the puppetdb module.

 - *passenger*
   If passenger (and master) is true, the puppetmaster will have Apache and passenger in frontend.
 Use this if you want to serve more than a couple of nodes.

+- *manage_passenger*
+  Boolean, true by default.
+If $passenger is true, but you do not want Puppet to manage it (only install the puppetmaster-passenger package), you can set this to false.

 - *autosign*
   Same as puppet configuration parameter.
 Use this for automated testing.